victoria-maple/resources/rules.md

       items are items that are automatically destroyed upon entering the PQ that they originate from (unless successfully “smuggled” in, of course).
-    - \***Clarification:** The asterisked (\*) list item above hinges on the fact that if a monster is “whited”ᵃ by a PC, then only that PC — and any other PCs in their party — are immediately capable of looting the items/mesos dropped by said monster.
+    - \***Clarification:** The asterisked (\*) list item above hinges on the fact that if a monster is “whited”<sup>\[a\]</sup> by a PC, then only that PC — and any other PCs in their party — are immediately capable of looting the items/mesos dropped by said monster.
 Other PCs must wait for the items’/mesos’ looting restrictions to wear off, and/or must wait to join the party of the PC who whited.
     - \***Restriction:** Looting items/mesos dropped by a monster that you did not white is usually allowed, provided that the PC who whited was vicloc and/or a fellow party member at the time of the monster’s death.
 However,